top of page

 • To detect, prevent and address technical issues

-Shark Watch South Australia was founded by and, is still managed to this day, under the sole proprietorship of Anton Covino.
-Taking this into consideration, the name "Shark Watch South Australia" refers to Anton Covino.
-Anton is a member of the community who has background experience in the coastal environment in regards to its recreational use however, he has not obtained any formal qualifications relating to marine research itself.
-Rather, he relies upon information provided by members of the public as well as other organisations who (like Shark Watch) strive to improve coastal safety, as the primary references for content published on the Shark Watch South Australia sites.
+Shark Watch South Australia was founded, and is still managed to this day, by the sole proprietorship of Anton Covino.
+Taking this into consideration, the name "Shark Watch South Australia" refers to the individual, Anton Covino and not a class of organization, or community of experts.
+Anton is a member of the public who has recreational and leisurely knowledge of South Australian coastal waters, however, he has not obtained any formal qualifications related to marine or shark research itself.
+Rather, he sources information provided by members of the public as well as other organizations, who (like Anton) strive to improve shark attack mitigation measures.
+These sources are the primary references for content published on the Shark Watch South Australia sites.

-• Shark Watch South Australia does not, in any way, warrant or encourage the potentially dangerous interaction with sharks as well as recreational fishing activities targeting protected shark species.
+• Shark Watch South Australia does not, in any way, warrant or advocate the potentially dangerous interaction with sharks and/or recreational fishing activities targeting protected shark species.

-• Shark Watch South Australia does not, in any way, act as a scare campaign that promotes fear or a negative hysteria regarding sharks found in the coastal and offshore waters of South Australia.
+• Shark Watch South Australia does not, in any way, act as a scare campaign that promotes fear, sensationalism, or a negative hysteria towards sharks found in the coastal and offshore waters of South Australia.

-• As a second and sometimes third party source of information for real-time shark sightings and coastal dangers, Shark Watch South Australia cannot guarantee the authenticity or accuracy of information published on its sites.
-For this reason, Shark Watch South Australia does not accept any liability for unintentionally posting any false or inaccurate information.
+• As a second and sometimes third-party source of information for real-time shark sightings, Shark Watch South Australia cannot guarantee the authenticity or accuracy of information published on its sites.
+For this reason, Shark Watch South Australia does not accept any liability for unintentionally posting any false, inaccurate, or misleading information.

-• Information found on the Shark Watch South Australia sites in regards to shark education and beach safety has been sourced from other organisations dedicated to the research of sharks and/or the marine environment.
-For this reason, Shark Watch South Australia cannot guarantee the authenticity or accuracy of such information and does not accept any liability for unintentionally publishing any false or inaccurate information on its sites.
+• Information found on the Shark Watch South Australia sites subject to shark education has been sourced from other parties dedicated to the research of sharks and/or the marine environment.
+For this reason, Shark Watch South Australia cannot guarantee the authenticity or accuracy of such information and does not accept any liability for unintentionally publishing any false, inaccurate, or misleading information on its sites.

 • Content published on the Shark Watch South Australia sites should not be used for definitive data collection regarding sharks found in South Australia.